Miraculous cold-pressed Sesame Oil, Multiple Benefits!

 So is sesame oil good for your hair?
 Besides being extremely rich in vitamins and nutrients, sesame oil also has a lot of protein that nourishes the hair from the roots and helps maintain scalp health.
 It is an excellent overall tonic for hair.

 Following are some benefits of Gingelly Oil for hair:

 Prevents Premature Graying

 It is known that a good sesame oil massage can prevent premature graying.
 It also helps retain the natural color of your hair for long.
 Sesame oil is also known for its hair darkening effects over a period of time.

 Promotes Hair Growth

-The root cause of many hair problems is a lack of blood circulation.
+The root cause of many hair problems is lack of blood circulation.
 It is not unknown that sesame oil encourages blood circulation in the scalp area, and it thereby promotes hair growth.
 It is also highly penetrative which helps treat any chemical damage and supply nourishment to your hair shafts and follicles.